fazleskhan/elite_dangerous_discord_tools/README.md

 #### path

-Performs a breath-first-search from the source system to the destination system.
-If the current system does not exist, the data is queried from EDGIS.
-If the system neighbor is not present in the cache, it is queried from EDGIS.
-The graph search is pruned in two ways.
+Performs a breadth-first-search from the source system to the destination system.

 #### Directionality